jackos/dotfiles/dual-boot-omarchy-windows.md

 The EFI boot partition you're looking for as of writing is 2048 MB and the `Type`  is `System`.

-The Windows partition you're looking for something that's multiple GB's and the `Type` is `Primary`:
+The Windows partition you're looking for should have many GB's and the `Type` is `Primary`.

 __WARNING: the disk numbers may not be in the order you expect!__